SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 The Canny edge detection filter may also be run by first applying a mean smoothing filter prior to applying the Canny edge detection filter.

-:::{figure-md} figure20
+:::{figure-md} fig-canny-with-mean-and-layers

 ![Cannywithmeanandlayers](Seg3DTutorial_figures/Cannywithmeanandlayers.png)

 Figure 20: Canny edge detection with mean filter
 :::

-The image in [Figure 20](figure20) had a mean filter applied to it with a radius of 6, followed by a Canny edge detection filter with a distance of 5 and a threshold of 30.
+The image in [Figure 20](fig-canny-with-mean-and-layers) had a mean filter applied to it with a radius of 6, followed by a Canny edge detection filter with a distance of 5 and a threshold of 30.
 Notice how smooth the image is prior to the application of the Canny filter.

 ## Speedline Tool